Sitasonchik/npe/readme.md

 This prog required openssl, cmake.
 Command to install on arch: ```sudo pacman -S cmake openssl```

+## How to compile
+Launch build.sh file and done.

 ## How to use
 1) launch app
 2) choose what will be done with file(decrypt or encrypt)